 With that said, renting a Car in Cuba may not be a good idea if you just plan to visit a city or two.
 For example, if you plan to stay in Havana, enjoy the exciting things to do in Havana, and even go on a day trip to Varadero, you may want to avoid the hassle of renting a car in Cuba.

 Renting a car in Cuba is not cheap

 The base rate per day of a basic model (economic type) is 49 USD, and the insurance is 20 USD per day.
 You will also incur extra charges for additional drivers, drop-off fees, and gas.
 On top of that, tipping in Cuba is also expected.
-During the high season, costs can go up quickly.
+If you rent a car during the high season, your trip to Cuba costs can go up quickly.

 You will need to rent the car well in advance

 Honest advice?
 Do not wait to be in Cuba to rent a car.
 The car inventory is always limited, and fleet management is inefficient.
-This becomes especially worse during peak season in Cuba (November through February).
+This worsens during peak season in Cuba (November through February).

 Choices are limited (and don’t expect a classic car)

 The car fleet of all car rental companies in Cuba is limited to a few Asian and European brands.
 The most common rental cars in Cuba are Kia, Hyundai, Renault, Peugeot, Geely, and Emgrand.
 In the luxury category, if you are lucky, you can rent Mercedes Benz, Audi, Hyundai, Volkswagen, Gac, Morris Garage, and Maxus.

 You also need to consider that, in the end, you might not even get the car you wanted.
 It’s not uncommon in Cuba to drive off the car rental office in a vehicle that it’s not the one you booked.
 There are many reasons for this, and we won’t get into that, but just keep in mind it could happen.